egonw/cdkbook/cheminfo.md

 ## References

-1. Wiener H. Correlation of Heats of Isomerization, and Differences in Heats of Vaporization of Isomers, Among the Paraffin Hydrocarbons.
+<a name="citeref1">1</a>.
+Wiener H. Correlation of Heats of Isomerization, and Differences in Heats of Vaporization of Isomers, Among the Paraffin Hydrocarbons.
 Journal of the American Chemical Society.
 1947 Jan 1;69(11):2636–8.  doi:[10.1021/JA01203A022](https://doi.org/10.1021/JA01203A022)